Tirana Bank

 Tirana Bank is a bank based in Tirana, Albania.
 The bank was founded in September 1996 and was the first privately owned bank in Albania.
-The bank was a subsidiary of Piraeus Bank until August 2018 when it was announced the agreement on the sale of Tirana Bank to Balfin Group and Komercijalna Banka.
+The bank was a subsidiary of Piraeus Bank until August 2018 when the agreement on the sale of Tirana Bank to Balfin Group and Komercijalna Banka was announced.

+In 2021, Tirana Bank had a market share of 5.46%, making it the 7th largest bank in Albania.